2020 National League Championship Series: Aftermath

-Cody Bellinger dislocated his shoulder on a celebration near the dugout with Kiké Hernandez after hitting the go-ahead, and eventual game-winning and series clinching, homerun in the seventh inning of Game 7.
+Cody Bellinger dislocated his shoulder on a celebration near the dugout with Kiké Hernandez, after hitting the go-ahead and eventual game-winning and series clinching homerun in the seventh inning of Game 7.
 Bellinger would play injured during the World Series, but his dislocation was serious enough that it required off-season surgery.
 The aftermath of his surgery led to a late start to spring training and an overall dismal year from Bellinger in 2021, who also broke his leg in April, injured his hamstring in May, and fractured his ribs in September.
 Bellinger hit to .165/.240/.320 slash line in 2021, which was seen as one of the worst seasons for a former MVP in the prime years of their career.
 After nearly being left out of the postseason starting line-up, Bellinger returned to form by having a clutch postseason for the Dodgers.
 However, Bellinger would again struggle in 2022 and was non-tendered by Los Angeles after the season.

+In the 2020 World Series, the Dodgers ended their 32-year drought, defeating the Tampa Bay Ray in six games.
+Corey Seager continued his hot hitting in the World Series, becoming the eighth player to win LCS and World Series MVP.

-In their 2021 postseason run, the Dodgers would be eliminated by the Braves in the National League Championship Series.
+This series added to the lore of the Georgia sports curse, although the Braves would redeem themselves a year later.
+In their 2021 postseason run, Braves enacted some revenge by defeating the Dodgers in the National League Championship Series.
 It was Atlanta's first series win against Los Angeles since the 1996 National League Division Series, as they had previously lost their last three series against Los Angeles.
 In the series, long-time Dodger outfield Joc Pederson was a Braves player, due to being traded there from the Chicago Cubs near the trade deadline (Pederson had joined the Cubs as a free agent seeking more playing time against left-handed pitching).
-Atlanta won the series in six games and would later beat the Houston Astros in the World Series, the city's first championship since Atlanta United FC won the MLS Cup in 2018 and the first in one of the four major sports since 1995.
+The Braves took control of the 2021 NLCS and did not let the Dodgers back into the series like 2020.
+They then defeated the Houston Astros in the World Series, the city's first championship since Atlanta United FC won the MLS Cup in 2018, and the first in one of the four major sports since 1995.